WOMEN GO TRAVEL

 Day 15: Mumbai

-This morning offers a wonderful opportunity to immerse yourself in the vibrant atmosphere of Mumbai.
-Visit the remarkable Mahalaxmi Dhobi Ghat, a 140 year old institution and the world’s largest openair, human powered laundry with over 1,000 troughs in operation—an extraordinary sight reflecting the city’s unique character.
-Then, take in some of Mumbai’s iconic landmarks, such as the UNESCO World Heritage listed Chhatrapati Shivaji Terminus, a stunning example of Victorian Gothic architecture, and the bustling Crawford Market, where the city’s energy is on full display.
+This morning is a fantastic chance to dive into Mumbai's vibrant buzz.
+We’ll first head to the remarkable Mahalaxmi Dhobi Ghat.
+It’s a 140 year old institution and the world’s largest open air laundry, featuring over 1,000 troughs – an absolutely extraordinary sight that really captures the city's unique spirit.
+After that, we’ll take in some of Mumbai’s key sights, including the stunning, UNESCO listed Chhatrapati Shivaji Terminus, a brilliant piece of Victorian Gothic architecture, and the lively Crawford Market, where the city's energy is palpable.

 Included: